 - Inability to sleep even when baby sleeps

-Postpartum blues leading to depression is treatable.
-There is help available.
-If you have any concerns about postpartum depression, call the Warm Line (1-800-711-7011) or your health care provider.
-Women & Infants has a postpartum support group for new mothers experiencing postpartum depression and a Day Program for postpartum depression or depression and anxiety during pregnancy (see below).
+Depression and anxiety during pregnancy and the postpartum period is treatable with good success rates.
+Furthermore, specialized care is available at Women & Infants.
+If you have any concerns about your mood, call the Warm Line (1-800-711-7011), Women's Behavioral Health at 401-453-7955, or your health care provider.
+Women & Infants has a postpartum support group for new mothers experiencing postpartum depression and the Day Hospital Program for postpartum depression or depression and anxiety during pregnancy (see below).

 This specialized treatment program allows mother and baby to remain together during treatment.
-Admission to the program is recommended for postpartum or pregnant women with depression, mood disorders, or anxiety disorders which result in significant impairment in one or more of the following areas:
+Admission to the program is recommended for postpartum or pregnant women with depression, mood disorders, or anxiety disorders which result in difficulties in one or more of the following areas:

 - Daily functioning at home or work